WRAPTORHelp & Docs

 • Copy the customer's pay link and send it however you like — email, text, or in person.

-• Choose a method: Check, Cash, Credit Card, Bank Transfer, or Other.
+• Choose a method: Check, Zelle, Cash, or Other.

-• Optionally add a reference (check number or transaction ID) and a note.
+• Optionally add a reference (check number or transaction ID), a proof URL, and a note.

 • Wraptor adds up all payments and updates the status: Partial if some balance remains, Paid if the total is met.